samp38/varioSmooth/README.md

 The code can be found in the [MPLABX project folder](VarioSMooth.X).
 Microchip's MPLABX IDE is free, as is the XC16 compiler.
 If you don't feel like building it, just download the [binary file](https://github.com/samp38/varioSmooth/releases/download/v/VarioSMooth.hex) in the [releases page](https://github.com/samp38/varioSmooth/releases).

 ### Upload to the board
 The PIC can be programmed via the PGC and PGD pads on the bottom of the board.
 Ground and a Power must also be ok (VCC from programmer or the solar panel/battery).
-I used a PICKT 2, very cheap programmer for pics.
+I used a PICKT 2, very cheap programmer for PICs.
 ![](doc/pickit2-pinout.jpg)

 ## Wiring & Using